mjseppal/New-Digital-Rights-MOOC/modules/Module 6/_posts/2018-08-21-bravenewworld.md

 ---
-title: Open or Closed Data Ecosystems
+title: Open or Closed Data Ecosystems?
 ---
 # The Brave New World: Open or Closed Data Ecosystems?